openstack/governance/reference/pti/python.rst

 Project Testing Interface: Python
 =================================

-Each python project must be able to do:
+Each project containing Python components must be able to do:

 - Unit tests for python (see below for version details)
 - Codestyle checks